agentscope-ai/agentscope-studio/README.md

 as_studio
 ```

+> Note: For Windows users, it's recommended to use WSL (Windows Subsystem for Linux) to install and run AgentScope Studio.

 ## 🚀 QuickStart

 To connect AgentScope applications, you need to set the `studio_url` field in the `AgentScope` initializer as follows: